ldotn/AssemblyProjects/README.md

   ### Snake
   Simple implementation of a game similar to the old Snake.
   It's written on bare x86 ASM, running on real mode.
-  As it runs straight as the bootloader, the whole code is limited to 512 bytes, so compromises were made
+  As it runs straight as the bootloader, the whole code is limited to 512 bytes, so compromises were made.
+Should be called "Worm" instead of Snake tbh...